 ✔ Best area to stay in Zagreb for history buffs & families

-Centred around many of the cultural institutions in the city, Gornji Grad is the older part of town.
+Centred around many of the cultural institutions in Zagreb, Gornji Grad is the older part of town.
 Also called Upper Town, this is the best spot for discovering the historic sites and the perfect family destination.

 Upper Town is the first area that people recommend for sightseeing.
 Walking the streets of this charming neighbourhood sends you back in time to medieval Zagreb.
 Every block contains old buildings featuring ancient architecture.

-If you’re into odd attractions, Gornji Grad has you covered.
+If you’re into odd museums, Gornji Grad has you covered.
 Explore the Museum of Broken Relationships and the Museum of Torture between visits to historic sites.

-The touristy area also caters to travellers, including families.
+The touristy area also caters to travellers including families visiting Zagreb.
 Indulge yourself with treats, snacks, and filling local cuisine at the many restaurants and cafes.

 When you finish exploring the area, you’re still just a few blocks from the neighbouring districts.
 Ride the funicular down to Lower Town and stretch your legs walking the hilly streets of Kaptol.